wellcometrust/reach/CONTRIBUTING.md

 ## Code of Conduct

-### Values we defend
+### Our Pledge

+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-As part of the Wellcome trust, we expect you to use this code with respect for both people and licenses involved in the analysis of the references you want to parse.
+As part of the Wellcome trust, we expect you to use this code with respect for people involved in the analysis of the references you want to parse.

-### Expected behaviour
+### Our Standards

 Examples of behavior that contributes to creating a positive environment
 include: